Integrate with custom checkout and payment iframe

 Configure Apple Pay and Google Pay in the custom checkout

-If the acquirer of your CardCorp merchant account supports Google Pay and Apple Pay, you can configure these wallets in the custom checkout.
+If you have a CardCorp merchant account, you can configure Google Pay and Apple Pay in the custom checkout.

 Apple Pay